 Crumbl Oreo Cookies

-We can’t wait to hear what you think about these ridiculously rich copycat Crumbl Oreo cookies!
+Expect ultra-soft, chewy, indulgent cookies with Oreo crumbs mixed in and topping the frosting.
+Can’t wait to hear what you think of these rich, copycat Crumbl Oreo cookies!

 Crumbl Oreo Cookies: Special Ingredients